DeSoDev/EmbeDeSo/README.md

 Click the workers tab.

-Setup the following 3 routes:
+Setup the following 2 routes:

-1. api route to make sure api requests are not routed via the worker:  `example.com/api/*` with `None` as worker.
-2. the user route: `example.com/u/*` and `EmbedClout` as the worker.
+1. the user route: `example.com/u/*` and `EmbedClout` as the worker.
-3. the posts route: `example.com/posts/*` and `EmbedClout` as the worker.
+2. the posts route: `example.com/posts/*` and `EmbedClout` as the worker.

 Of course here you use your actual domain rather then `example.com`.